-Critical Studies I: On God and Other Bodies
+Critical Studies: On God and Other Bodies

 Intended to provide artists with a shared intellectual vocabulary, a broadened awareness of global contexts and issues, and a historical perspective for making sense of them, the Critical Studies sequence develops critical thinking, reading, writing, and discussion skills through study of seminal texts from the dawn of civilization up to the present day.
 Each section features a unique theme and reading list determined by the instructor.
-Critical Studies I focuses on texts originating prior to 1800; Critical Studies II focuses on later texts.

 What does it mean to be embodied?
 Much of global thought has wrestled with this question.
-The body as athing-that-hurts.
+The body as a-thing-that-hurts.
 The body as a-thing-that-dies.
 From the embodied god of early Hebraic texts to the obsession of classical Christian thought with the body of its Messiah, we've concerned ourselves with both our own bodies as well as the bodies of our gods.
-We see this in both the Judeo-Christian tradition as well as classical Hindu and Buddhist texts.
-We see it in Plato and the writing of medieval Christian ecstatics, who might be taken as a counterpoint to the almost neurotic insistences of Descartes' "I think, therefore I am."
-Finally, we look at how the late 18th-century writings of queer, female, and black bodies force us to reconsider the Enlightenment's distrust of embodied experience.
-Many of the texts mentioned above will be approached via juxtaposition with more contemporary literary and cinematic texts.
-As the study of embodied experience will sometimes involve the study of bodies in pain, please note that some of the images and texts taught in this course may be triggering.
+We see this both in the Judeo-Christian tradition as well as classical Hindu and Buddhist thought, and much of our time will be spent juxtaposing earlier writing with more contemporary literary and cinematic texts.
+Film will play heavily in the way we approach visual representations of the body, and the work of queer, female, and Black artists will be taken as a counterpoint to the Enlightenment's distrust of embodied experience.
+As the study of embodied experience will sometimes involve the study of bodies in pain, some of the images and texts taught in this course may be difficult to bear.
 Some may find the texts cathartic.
 Others may not.
-Students interested in the course but unsure of the material can contact the instructor directly for a more detailed discussion of what to expect.
+Students interested in the course but unsure of the material can contact the instructor for a more detailed discussion of what to expect.